What's in this review?

 What’s the difference between Trading 212 Invest and CFDs?

 CFD trading is a lot more complex compared with investing in stocks.
 When you trade CFDs, you speculate on the movements in value rather than purchase the underlying asset or share.
 This means that you’re not entitled to receive dividends, as you never own the shares.

 There’s more complexity to this than just the contract, as CFDs allow for leverage.

 If you’re not sure which one to go with, Trading 212 has a demo account that allows you to try it out without real money.

-There are no fees for using Trading 212, including the ISA, though there are several limits when it comes to deposits and withdrawals.
+There are no fees for using Trading 212, though there are several limits when it comes to deposits and withdrawals in Ireland.

 Minimum deposits and withdrawals

 A lot of trading platforms have a fee that you have to pay if you are inactive with money still held in the account.
 However, there is no inactivity fee when you trade with Trading 212.

 What’s the difference between “practice mode” and “real money”?